cloudmesh/technologies/chapters/tech/vsphere-and-vcloud.md

 New text

-First of all, vSphere is a platform for today's combined cloud service.
+First of all, vSphere is a platform for today's combined cloud services.
 It is so efficient and secure that it can catch up with the updating requirements while providing service to the new scenarios.

 >"vSphere provides a powerful, flexible, and secure foundation for business agility that accelerates your digital transformation to hybrid cloud and success in the digital economy" [@fa18-523-85-vsphere].